-You can also check the legitimacy of a caller by verifying if the stated company exists with your state Attorney General's office.
-Lenders and loan brokers are required to register in the states where they do business.
-Then, look up the company's phone number using CallerSmart's reverse lookup phonebook and call back to check if they were the authentic source of the phone offer you received.
+Check the legitimacy of a caller by verifying if the stated company exists with your state Attorney General's office.
+Then, look up the company's phone number using CallerSmart's reverse lookup phonebook and call back to check if the company was the source of the phone offer you received.

-If the call was indeed fake, report the number using CallerSmart's caller ID app for iPhone and help warn others about loan scams.
-If you don't have an iPhone you can still search unknown phone numbers with our online phone book available on our website.
+Document all communications and report all scams and attempted scams to the FTC's Complaint Assistant.
+Warn others about loan scams by reporting the number using CallerSmart's caller ID app for iPhone.
+If you don't have an iPhone, you can still search unknown phone numbers with our online phone book available on our website.